Uncer10ty/SummitSight_public/README.md

 - A Python API for segmentation, search pipeline execution, and progress polling.
 - Core retrieval algorithms (coarse FFT search, geographic refine, final ranking).

 WARNING:  this is not an easy project to run locally.
 There are a lot of dependencies to install, models to load, and very large data files that are required.
-The computer running the project locally must have a lot of RAM or the project will probably crash when trying to load the ML models.
+The computer running the project locally must have a lot of RAM or the project will crash when trying to load the ML models.

-If you want to try out SummitSight for yourself, it is much easier to use the web-hosted version, ready made for your geolocating needs.
-The URL is:
-www.summits.studio

 ## High Level Architecture